hsnovel/sdx/README.md

 ## Coding style
-std follows [linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html) except couple of things. the library.
-And typing struct in front of something like array gives the programmer the feeling that they can mess with the internal data, which can crash the program.
+std follows [linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html) except couple of things.
 * Comments can also be //.
 This library is C99 compatible so there should be no problem with that comment style.